-*Our plan (my vet and I) was for me to do everything I could to keep him calm, hydrated and let nature take its course.
-She recommended I get him a steroid shot along with bute to keep him comfortable, so I did.
+*Our plan (my vet and I) was for me to do everything I could to keep him calm and hydrated; letting nature take its course.
+She recommended I get him a steroid shot along with but to keep him comfortable, so I did.

-- The first 24 hours following a trauma usually determines the outcome.
+- The first 24 hours following a trauma usually determine the outcome.
 As for my gelding, we had made it through the first night.
-He wheezed for his air, every breath taking a strength I’m sure he didn’t know he had.
+He wheezed for his air, every breathtaking strength I’m sure he didn’t know he had.
 By the morning of day two, his swelling had subsided and now we were dealing with the infected area on his nose.

 - Corona ointment.
 It can be found in our medicine cabinet inside our home, and in the tack room.
 It works great on everybody; from kids to horses and dogs, this ointment works miracles!
 His nose was cleaned three to five times a day with water and Corona ointment until he was fully healed.

 After the rattlesnake bite incident my gelding, Dillinger, healed up perfectly with minimal to no scarring, and a valuable lesson learned!